Home > Argentina >

 Jose Alperovich

-Jose Jorge Alperovich (b.
-1955) is an Argentine politician, currently the governor of Tucuman Province.
+Jose Jorge Alperovich is an Argentine politician, currently the governor of Tucuman Province.

-Alperovich was a member of the Radical Civic Union until he was approached by the then governor of Tucuman, Julio Miranda, to be provincial economy minister, joining the Justicialist Party in 2001.
+Alperovich was born in Banda del Rio Sali to Israeli parents, in 1955.
+He was a member of the centrist Radical Civic Union until he was approached by the then-Governor of Tucuman, Julio Miranda, to be provincial economy minister, joining the Justicialist Party in 2001.
 He became a national senator in 2001 and won as governor in 2003 and 2007.

-Some commentators alleged that he would not be able to become governor if elected because of the provincial law that required him to give an oath on the Christian Bible [*].
-Nevertheless, Supreme Court's amendment of Tucuman's Constitution stated Alperovich was allowed to take the oath using the Hebrew Bible or Torah, so that he couldn't be a victim of anti-semitism.
-Thus he was allowed to take the oath and be sworn in as governor.
+Some commentators alleged that he would not be able to become governor if elected because of the provincial law that required him to give an oath on the Christian Bible.
+Nevertheless, the Supreme Court's amendment of Tucuman's Constitution allowed Alperovich to take the oath using the Hebrew Torah, helping preventing future religious discrimination against potential candidates.

 Related websites